sagaseit/Androidmeda/README.md

 # Deobfuscate Android App

 LLM tool to find any potential vulnerabilities and deobfuscate android app code.
 Uses Google's Gemini public API.

+Android apps generally use Proguard for obfuscating the app and reversing app can be hard with meaning less variable and function names.
+LLMs seems

+to do a good job in understanding the context of the code and renaming variables, functions, adding comments etc.

 ## Description